newseal

 5. If you do better on test 3 than test 1 or test 2, your test 3 grade will replace each of the earlier test grades it is higher than, etc.

 d.
-Withdrawal Policy:
+Withdrawal from the course:

 1. Students considering withdrawal prior to the withdrawal deadline should make an appointment to discuss withdrawal with the instructor.
 This is to give me the opportunity to advise you of your options and standing in the class.
 I do not attempt to stop students from withdrawing.